cydriclopez/pgsql-query-json/README.md

 | 4 | postgres.dockerfile | [src/docker/postgres.dockerfile](https://github.com/cydriclopez/pgsql-query-json/blob/main/src/docker/postgres.dockerfile) | create Postgresql image |
 | 5 | README.md | [src/docker/README.md](https://github.com/cydriclopez/pgsql-query-json/blob/main/src/docker/README.md) | readme file |

+As shown below we will run ***source docker_init.sh*** to create the Angular & Postgresql images and containers (the running instance of images).
+This we will only run once.
+After our images and containers are created then we can simply run ***source docker_alias.sh*** to create our aliases.
+These aliases are shortcuts to docker commands.

 Follow carefully the command line instructions (cli) below to create the needed docker images and containers for this project.
 Comment lines start with character "#".

 ```bash